airaria/TextPruner/README_EN.md

 **Q: Can you compare the knowledge distillation and model pruning?
 Which one should I use ?**

-A: Both model pruning and knowledge distillation are popular approaches for reducing model size and accelerating model speed.
+A: Both model pruning and knowledge distillation are popular approaches for reducing the model size and accelerating model speed.

-* Knowledge distillation usually achieves better performance and a higher compression ratio, but the distillation process is computational expensive and time costing.
-It requires accessing to a large amount of data for training.
+* Knowledge distillation usually achieves better performance and a higher compression ratio, but the distillation process is computationally expensive and time-costing.
+It requires accessing a large amount of data for training.

 * The structured training-free pruning usually leads to a lower performance than knowledge distillation, but the method is fast and light.
 The pruning process can be finished within minutes, and only requires a small amount of data for guiding the pruning process.

-(There are some pruning methods involves training can also achieve a high compression ratio)
+(There are some pruning methods that involves training can also achieve a high compression ratio)

-If you are interested in applying knowledge distillation , please refer to our [TextBrewer](http://textbrewer.hfl-rc.com).
+If you are interested in applying knowledge distillation, please refer to our [TextBrewer](http://textbrewer.hfl-rc.com).

-if you want achieve the best performance, you may consider applying both the distillation and pruning.
+if you want to achieve the best performance, you may consider applying both distillation and pruning.

 ## Follow Us